BiancaPetrescu2001/PA-LAB-4/README.md

 ## Solved tasks

 As of today (15.03.2021) I have solved all tasks regarding the compulsory task.
+On 19th march 2021 I have solved all tasks regarding the optional, except for the one with JavaFaker.
 ## Build and run

 To compile and run my project I have typed the following commands in the terminal: